zukunft/zukunft.com/docs/llm/pending.md

 ## list of planned llm prompts

+### workflow

+in the view 'Change word' adjust the url on the save button so that it fix the error messages 'url key "mask_id" is missing, url mapper for "mask" is missing, url mapper for "id" is missing, url mapper for "back" is missing, url mapper for "confirm" is missing, url mapper for "Name" is missing, url mapper for "py" is missing, url mapper for "Description" is missing, url mapper for "Plural" is missing, url mapper for "d" is missing, url mapper for "s" is missing, url mapper for "sp" is missing' caused by calling the url 'http://localhost/http/view.php?mask=3&id=259&back=259&confirm=1&Name=USD&py=3&Description=ISO+4217+alphabetic+code+for+the+United+States+dollar.&Plural=&d=0&s=1&sp=1' ; the expected result is that it should show the "Confirm update" view with the changes that the user has done and after pressing confirm that database row should be updated and the user should see th original page again, but with the updates , create first unit tests for the workflow using src/test/php/unit_workflow/all_workflow_tests.php

+add a '0' url prefix that is used to include the database values in the url for the url_to_html function to confirm the changes

+Add a hidden json to the get request to detect the value changed or use 0 prefix for url vars

 ### word frontend

 add a 'Word all values' view that show the values related to a word in up to 4 columns.
 For the column headline the four phrases with the most number of related values

 create a component with the related formula that should show the formulas of the parent object connected with the verb 'is a' and add this component to the default word and triple views below the direct linked formulas. this component should include a small subheadline with 'from' and the name of the parent object

 rename component "change log word" to "change log term" or add "change log triple"

 show the description of the word in the word default page on the left 1/3 of the screen